(A) The provisions of the rules contained in this chapter are applicable to each provider:

 (b) Location where the prevention service was provided.

 (c) Approximate number of consumers who received the prevention service.

 (e) Description of activities conducted.

 (f) Signature of an individual who is qualified to provide prevention services in accordance with rule 5122-29-20 of the Administrative Code.

-(4) Medical activities provided as part of general services pursuant to rule 5122-29-03 of the Administrative Code shall be shall be documented by progress notation or other results placed in the client's file.
+(4) Medical activities provided as part of general services pursuant to rule 5122-29-03 of the Administrative Code shall be shall be documented by progress notation, documentation of issuing a prescription, or review of test results.